Miracle Monday

 Miracle Monday is a novel written by Elliot S. Maggin, starring the DC Comics superhero Superman.
 It was published in 1981.
 A revised edition was published in 2017.
 This is Elliot S. Maggin's second Superman novel, following Superman: Last Son of Krypton.
 As with Maggin's first novel, the original edition was published as a tie-in with the then-current Superman film series, with the first edition including a photograph of Christopher Reeve as the character; the novel is not, however, an adaptation of any of the films, nor does it take place in the same continuity as the movies.

 Miracle Monday tells the story of Superman trying to stop an entity of pure evil from causing universal chaos.
 The story introduces the time traveler Kristin Wells.
 The character later appeared in the Superman comics, both as herself and as Superwoman.
 The novel introduces the holiday Miracle Monday, which occurs annually on the third Monday of May.
-The holiday would also make an appearance in the Superman comics.
+The holiday would also make an appearance in the Superman comics and in the television series Superman & Lois (S2E15).